vogelino/nextjs-cms-ecommerce/README.md

 - Providing the best setup for a frictionless deployment with `vercel`

 ## Running the website locally
+First, rename the `sample.env` file to `.env` and adapt the values.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev